safpla/beautiful-jekyll/projects.md

 ***Abstract***

 We proposed an self-attention based sequence labeling model and applied it to a Chinese Named Entity Recognition task.
 Our model can directly capture the relationships between two tokens regardless of their distance.
-Our model outperforms state of the art on MSRA bakeoff3 dataset and achieves a better performance on the company's internal dataset.
+Our model outperforms state of the art on MSRA bakeoff3 dataset and achieves a comparable result on the company's internal dataset while inferencing mush faster than bi-LSTM baseline.

 ***Architecture***